juliemturner/juliemturner.github.io/content/post/extending-sharepoint-with-adal-and-the-microsoft-graph-api-part-1/index.md

 * To authenticate users with personal Microsoft accounts, such as live.com or outlook.com accounts, AND authenticate users with enterprise (that is, work or school) accounts, use the Azure Active Directory (Azure AD) v2.0 endpoint.
 * To authenticate users with enterprise (that is, work or school) accounts ONLY, use Azure AD.

 The second one of these, “authenticating users with enterprise accounts” is the one that is appropriate for our scenario.
-The “[App Authentication with Microsoft Graph](https://graph.microsoft.io/en-us/docs/authorization/auth_overview)” will walk you through a more extensive decision matrix about which endpoint is right for you, so if you have a more complicated scenario than what I’m focused on, e.g.., authenticating users to your application that isn’t hosted in SharePoint and utilizes live.com or outlook.com accounts, please review that documentation.
-You’re also going to want to review “[Should I use the v2.0 endoint?](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-limitations#restrictions-on-libraries-amp-sdks)” as well, as there are a significant number of restrictions that may affect you.
+The “[Microsoft Graph authentication and authorization overview](https://learn.microsoft.com/en-us/graph/auth/?context=graph%2Fapi%2F1.0&view=graph-rest-1.0)” will walk you through a more extensive decision matrix about which endpoint is right for you, so if you have a more complicated scenario than what I’m focused on, e.g.., authenticating users to your application that isn’t hosted in SharePoint and utilizes live.com or outlook.com accounts, please review that documentation.

 ## Implicit Flow (aka Implicit Grant Flow)